taylorcmoon/qturing/README.md

 # cloud-automata-lab

-A Python port of the **Cloud Automata Lab** frontend specification.
-Design Turing machines, model computational systems, and dispatch Wolfram Language code to a WolframCloud endpoint — all from regular Python.
+Design Turing machines, model computational systems, and write language protocols.

 This is the library form of `src/CloudAutomataLabFrontend.md`.
 The React app keeps the GUI; this package keeps the data model, the simulator, the code